Branding

 • Invitations

-The card or flyer must have been published during the previous calendar year (and up to the day of the current deadline), and can’t be self-promotional.
+The card or flyer must have been published within the previous calendar year (2025) and up to the submission deadline (13 February 2026).

-A series of cards or flyers is considered as one submission subject to a single fee.
+A series of cards or flyers is considered one submission, subject to a single fee.

 Files to prepare